shrinitg/product_api_laravel/README.md

 All the APIs are tested successfully. <br>
 For the documentation of API, Swagger UI is used whose logic is written in Controllers/swaggerController.php <br>

+Swagger Documentation is used for API documentation, link: http://localhost:8000/api/docs/

 product_api_laravel is a workspace for grocery store APIs in which we have 2 separate collections for admin and user. <br>

 To test the APIs, please follow the below steps ( these 4 steps are common for both Admin and User collection) : <br>